 Let's call her Emma.

-Emma is anxious, burnt out, disorganized, and almost always arrives at a coaching session with the weight of the world on her shoulders.
+Emma is anxious, burnt out, and disorganized and almost always arrives at a coaching session with the world's weight on her shoulders.

 I begin by asking Emma the GPS question:

 “I'm wondering what you want to feel like when you retire.
 Have you given this any thought before?"

 Initially, she was reluctant to answer, but after some exploration, she said:

 "I want to feel peaceful in my old age."